gurrenm3/x86_x64-Assembly-VSCode-Template/README.md

 # x86/x64 Assembly Project Template

-This is a template for creating **x86 and x64 assembly projects** using the MASM assembler.
+This is an **ASSEMBLY ONLY** template for creating **x86 and x64 assembly projects** using the MASM assembler.
 It is configured for use with Visual Studio Code and supports building, executing, and debugging your assembly code with ease.

 ## Features